-In the event of a fire alarm evacuate your students to a designated location outside and away from the building.
+In the event of a fire alarm, evacuate your students to a designated location outside and away from the building.
 You should know how many students you had in your room and do a head count at the gathering location.
 Every building has evacuation routes listed for each floor.
 Find yours and follow them.
-In the event of a fire alarm every building has floor wardens who will be assisting with the evacuation.
+In the event of a fire alarm, every building has floor wardens who will be assisting with the evacuation.
 Follow any specific directions you are given.
-Alarms should always assumes to be real and you shuld never stay in a building with a fire alarm that has been activated.
-In the chemistry building we insist that students move well away from the building, across the street to the IMU sidewalks or over near Ballentine Hall.
-In other buildings you should plan on moving an equal distance away.
+You should always assume alarms are real, and you should never stay in a building with a fire alarm that has been activated.
+In the chemistry building, we insist that students move well away from the building, across the street to the IMU sidewalks, or over near Ballantine Hall.
+In other buildings, you should plan to move an equal distance away.